Inflectra/kronodesk-documentation/docs/Administration_Guide/Users.md

--   **Keep Me Logged-In Expiration** - This specifies the amount of time (in minutes) after which a user will be logged out due to inactivity if they have chosen to login with the \'Keep Me Logged-In\' option.
+-   **Keep Me Logged-In Expiration** - This specifies the amount of time (in minutes) after which a user will be logged out due to inactivity if they have chosen to login with the 'Keep Me Logged-In' option.
 This should normally be longer than the previous setting.

 ## Manage Users